ehabel-kady/Machine-Insttruction-Simulator/README.md

 A computer engineering student at Nile University.

 -> A PDF file with the complete description of the software containing a table of the full functionalities of the program.
--> Also this PDF contains the name of the author of the server side code who is DR. Karim Sobh